 4.2.3 Consumer Credit Reports

-In order to detect any red flags identified above for any covered account for which a credit report is required, university personnel will take both of the following steps to assist in identifying address discrepancies:
+To detect any red flags identified above for any covered account for which a credit report is required, University employees will take both of the following steps to assist in identifying address discrepancies:

 a.
 Require written verification from any applicant that the address provided by the applicant is accurate at the time the request for the credit report is made to the consumer reporting agency; and